Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

 To minimise inaccuracies, consider using a consistent-hashing load balancer in front of Kong.
-The load balancer ensures that a user is always directed to the same Kong node, thus reducing inaccuracy and preventing scaling problems.
+The load balancer ensures that a user is always directed to the same Kong node, thus reducing inaccuracies and preventing scaling problems.

-It might happen that users are able make more requests than their quota, but the `local` policy can effectively block any attacks while maintaining good performance.
+It might happen that users can make more requests than their quota, but the `local` policy can effectively block any attacks while maintaining good performance.

 ### Fallback to IP